Marketing translation services

 Providing answers to other people’s questions, showing that you are knowledgeable and always including your contact details, language pairs and specialisations in the footer of the mail, may well land you a few jobs in the long-term.
 It will also get your name out there.
-So, making yourself known amongst colleagues may well be a helpful tool in marketing your services as an independent language translator.
+So, making yourself known amongst colleagues may well be a helpful tool in marketing your services as a freelance translator.

 There are also many many Facebook groups covering all language combinations and specialisms.